Altinity/clickhouse-backup/ReadMe.md

 ### POST /backup/actions

-Execute multiple backup actions: `curl -X POST -d '{"command":"create test_backup"}' -s localhost:7171/backup/actions`
+Execute multiple backup actions: `curl -X POST -d '{"command":"create test_backup"}' -s localhost:7171/backup/actions` You could pass multi line json each row in POST body Will return result for each command as separate json string in each line.

 ### GET /backup/actions

 Display a list of all operations from start of API server: `curl -s localhost:7171/backup/actions | jq .`

-- Optional query argument `filter` to filter actions on server side.
+- Optional string query argument `filter` to filter actions on server side.
-- Optional query argument `last` to show only the last `N` actions.
+- Optional string query argument `last` to show only the last `N` actions.

 ## Storage types